 9. Visitability – 5 points

 Applicants must commit to all three items in order to receive points by completing attachment #17.
 It is up to the applicant to follow all Section 504 requirements if applicable to the specific project.
+Visitability is the design approach for new housing such that anyone who uses a wheelchair or other mobility device should be able to visit.

 Accepted items: